MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Providers/about_Registry_Provider.md

 ```

 `Clear-Item` clears all registry values for a key.
 The following example
 clears all values from the "HKLM:\SOFTWARE\Contoso" registry key.
+To clear
+only a specific property, use `Clear-ItemProperty`.

 ```
 PS HKLM:\SOFTWARE\> Get-Item .\Contoso\